bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

 It's time to create a *Product*, which describes the type of protection on the API.
 Products are used to bundle Gateway Services and manage consumer access.

-If you've already worked through the [Quick Start tutorial](/tutorials/quick-start.md) or set up a GatewayService, you may already have a Product.
+If you've already worked through the [Protect an API with Client Credential Flow tutorial](/tutorials/protect-client-cred.md) or set up a GatewayService, you may already have a Product.

 Follow these steps to create a Product (if necessary), and link the Product with